tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 **!Note:** We will consoder only the features which mean ranks are less than 10.
 Features with mean rank greater than 10 (even greater than 8-9, in some cases) mostly have participants' response distributions with no clear distinctions (see interpretations below).

-Let's look at output cluster distributions, what features have been selected for these distributions, and what response distributions have determined clusters:
+Let's look at output cluster distributions, what features have been selected for these distributions, and what response distributions have determined clusters.
+For simplicity and clarity, the result response distributions for each top feature will be shown in plots:
 **1. With textual columns (features), 2 clusters:**
 **1.1 K-Means clustering results:**
 <table>